apache/airflow/docs/dag-run.rst

 DAG Runs
 =========
-A DAG Run is an object representing an instantiation of the DAG in time
+A DAG Run is an object representing an instantiation of the DAG in time.

 Each DAG may or may not have a schedule, which informs how ``DAG Runs`` are created. ``schedule_interval`` is defined as a DAG arguments, and receives